 7.01 Seniority of an Employee shall be bargaining unit wide and be established and calculated from the date of commencement of unbroken employment with the Employer within the bargaining unit.
-Any Employee subsequently awarded a permanent position within the bargaining unit shall have most recent previous continuous service in the bargaining unit calculated to reflect a seniority date of actual time employed, pro-rated if necessary, subject to Article 7.04.
+Any Employee subsequently awarded a permanent position within the bargaining unit shall have most recent previous continuous service in the bargaining unit calculated to reflect a seniority date of actual time employed, pro-rated, if necessary, subject to Article 7.04.

-An Employee's service shall be considered broken and seniority lost by reason of:
+An Employee's service shall be considered broken, and seniority lost by reason of:

-- (a) Dismissal for just cause; - (b) Voluntary resignation; - (c) Continuous layoff due to lack of work for a period in excess of twelve (12) months; - (d) An Employee, who fails to notify the Employer within three (3) working days of receipt of being notified to report to work following a layoff, stating whether or not they will return, shall be deemed to have terminated their services; - Promotion to an out-of-scope position for a period longer than sixty (60) working days in any calendar year unless both Parties agree to an extension.
-The Employee shall not accrue seniority while performing an out-of-scope position, unless the Employee is covering for vacation, not to exceed fifteen (15) working days at any one (1) time or sick time; - (f) Transfer or promotion to a posted term position outside the bargaining unit.

-- 7.02 Seniority shall not accrue during periods while on layoff, in receipt of long-term disability benefits or on an unpaid leave of absence in excess of thirty (30) calendar days. - 7.03 In the case of Probationary Employees, seniority shall be established from the date when they first entered the service of the Employer and will remain established at that date if the Employee successfully completes the probationary period. - 7.04 Temporary and Casual Inside Employees, upon completion of Nine Hundred and Ten (910) hours and Temporary and Casual Outside Employees, upon completion of One Thousand Forty (1,040) hours, of employment, shall accumulate seniority on the Temporary and Casual Seniority List, and will be credited with all hours worked in the previous twelve (12) month period. - 7.05 On becoming a Permanent Employee, an Employee who has worked in the same classification as a Temporary Employee will have all hours so worked as a Temporary Employee in the same classification applied to their probation period as defined in Article 2.03. - 7.06 A Temporary and Casual Employee's seniority shall be considered broken and seniority lost by reason of: - (a) Dismissal for just cause; - (b) Voluntary resignation; - (c) Continuous layoff due to lack of work for a period in excess of twelve (12) months; - (d) An Employee who fails to notify the Employer within three (3) working days of receipt of being notified to report to work following a layoff, stating whether or not they will return, shall be deemed to have terminated their services; - (e) Refusal to work when called except as follows: - (i) not qualified for the work being called in for; - (ii) entitled to their scheduled days off; - (iii) given no less than forty-eight (48) hours' notice unless Employee agrees. - 7.07 An updated seniority list shall be posted the 1st of January and the 1st of July of each year, with a copy to the Union.
+- (a) Dismissal for just cause; - (b) Voluntary resignation; - (c) Continuous layoff due to lack of work for a period in excess of twelve (12) months; - (d) An Employee, who fails to notify the Employer within three (3) working days of receipt of being notified to report to work following a layoff, stating whether or not they will return, shall be deemed to have terminated their services; - (e) Promotion to an out-of-scope position for a period longer than sixty (60) working days in any calendar year unless both Parties agree to an extension.
+The Employee shall not accrue seniority while performing an out-of-scope position, unless the Employee is covering for vacation, not to exceed fifteen (15) working days at any one (1) time or sick time; - (f) Transfer or promotion to a posted term position outside the bargaining unit. - 7.02 Seniority shall not accrue during periods while on layoff, in receipt of long-term disability benefits or on an unpaid leave of absence in excess of thirty (30) calendar days. - 7.03 In the case of Probationary Employees, seniority shall be established from the date when they first entered the service of the Employer and will remain established at that date if the Employee successfully completes the probationary period. - 7.04 Temporary and Casual Employees shall be placed on a separate Temporary and Casual List that will accompany the Seniority List. - 7.05 On becoming a Permanent Employee, an Employee who has worked in the same classification as a Temporary Employee will have all hours so worked as a Temporary Employee in the same classification applied to their probation period as defined in Article 2.03. - 7.06 A Temporary and Casual Employee's seniority shall be considered broken, and seniority lost by reason of: - (a) Dismissal for just cause; or - (b) Voluntary resignation. - 7.07 An updated seniority list shall be posted the 1st of January and the 1st of July of each year, with a copy to the Union.